Part 1 By David Suomi

 Are there any important customs your employee should be familiar with upon arriving at their international destination?

-TDS has been assisting companies prepare for international travel for over 30 years.
+TDS has been assisting companies prepare for international travel for over 30 years, and this business travel safety checklist is just the start.
 Contact us today to discuss your visa and U.S. passport needs and consider creating Document Profile Lockers for all of your travelers.
 Not only will your employees' documentation be stored safely in one place, travel managers will have access to an organized library of travel documents.
 No more guessing which employee's paperwork is up-to-date.
 With Document Profile Lockers, you'll be notified when an employee's stored documentation is about to expire.
-TDS also has a network of International Security Partners who can help your organization devise a comprehensive travel program.
+TDS also has a network of International Security Partners who can help your organization devise a comprehensive travel program and travel risk management policy.
 Organizations that are proactive in planning for - and alleviating - risks when employees travel are organizations that will prosper in today's international marketplace.